Rad (film): Plot

 Cru Jones is a teenage BMX racer who lives in a small town with his younger sister Wesley and their mother.
-Cru is faced with a tough decision: qualify for Helltrack, or take the SAT in order to attend college.
-Winning Helltrack means $100,000, a new Chevrolet Corvette and fame.
-Cru chooses the former option, against his mother's wishes.
+Cru faces a tough decision: try to qualify for Helltrack or take the SAT, which is on the same day as the qualifying races.
+Winning Helltrack means $100,000, a new Chevrolet Corvette, and fame.
+Against his mother's wishes, Cru chooses to try to qualify for Helltrack, and does so successfully.

-The Helltrack race is endorsed by the city and by Duke Best, the duplicitous president of FAB (the Federation of American Bicyclists), who's also the owner of Mongoose Racing.
-Duke keeps adjusting the rules, in order to keep Cru out of the race, and also to ensure BMX star Bart Taylor has an easy road to victory thus providing a financial windfall for Mongoose Racing, Bart's sponsor.
+The Helltrack race is endorsed by the city and by Duke Best, the duplicitous president of FAB (the Federation of American Bicyclists), also the owner of Mongoose Racing.
+Duke keeps adjusting the rules to keep Cru out of the race and ensure BMX star Bart Taylor has an easy road to victory and a financial windfall for Mongoose Racing, Bart's sponsor.

 Numerous BMX racers show up for Helltrack.
 Cru meets Christian Hollings, who becomes his romantic interest.
-At Cru's senior prom, he and Christian perform freestyle bike stunts on the dance floor to the awe of his classmates.
-After being blocked from the race due to a last-minute rule-change on participant sponsorship, Cru is ready to give up Helltrack until Wesley customizes a shirt for him to wear at the event.
+At Cru's senior prom, he and Christian perform freestyle bike stunts on the dance floor as their classmates watch.
+After being blocked from the race due to a last-minute rule change on participant sponsorship, Cru is ready to give up Helltrack until Wesley customizes a shirt for him to wear at the event.
 It reads "Cru is RAD."
 Inspired by this, Cru and his friends use the money he won from qualifying ($10,000) to found a small T-shirt business: "Rad Racing."
-However, a few days before the race, Duke changes the rules yet again claiming any company sponsoring a racer must be worth at least $50,000.
-When the townspeople hear about this, they rally around Cru; their contributions, particularly a generous donation from wealthy Mr. Timmer, provide Rad Racing with enough money for Cru to enter Helltrack.
+However, a few days before the race, Duke changes the rules yet again, claiming any company sponsoring a racer must be worth at least $50,000.
+When the townspeople hear about this, they rally around Cru; their contributions and a particularly a generous donation from wealthy Mr. Timmer, provide Rad Racing with enough money for Cru to enter Helltrack.

-During Helltrack, Duke bribes twins Red and Rod Reynolds to take out Cru, but they fail.
-In the final stretch of the race, Taylor and Cru face each other; Cru ultimately wins Helltrack, while Taylor is dropped from Mongoose Racing.
-Now aware of Duke's true nature, the entire Mongoose team quits on him.
-Cru offers Taylor a spot in Rad Racing, while Duke is asked to resign from FAB.
+During Helltrack, Duke orders twins Rex and Rod Reynolds to take out Cru and clear Bart's path to victory.
+They slow him down, but fail to take him out entirely.
+In the final stretch of the race, Taylor slows down to let the second-place Cru catch up, so that they can have a true one-on-one without interference.
+Cru edges out Taylor to win Helltrack.

+Duke drops Taylor from Mongoose Racing, but Cru (at Wesley's suggestion) offers him a spot on the Rad Racing team, which Taylor accepts.